Confronting Grand Challenges in Environmental Fluid Mechanics: Stratified flow

 \subsubsection{Length scales}

-The various nondimensional parameters can also be interpreted as ratios of key length scales.
+Irrespective of the driving mechanism, the various nondimensional parameters can also be interpreted as ratios of key length scales.
 For example, the buoyancy Reynolds number $Re_b \equiv \epsilon/(\nu N^2)= (L_O/L_K)^{4/3}$, where $L_O\equiv (\epsilon/N^3)^{1/2}$ is the Ozmidov scale, which may be interpreted as the largest vertical scale that is mainly unaffected by buoyancy effects, and $L_K$ is the Kolmogorov microscale.
 Expressed in this way, it is thus apparent for there to be any possibility of an inertial range of isotropic turbulence, (characterised by scales $\ell_i$ both very much larger than the dissipation scale $L_K$ and very much smaller than the energy injection scale), it is necessary that $Re_b \gg 1$.
-Also, for the mixing ``grand challenge'', the parameter $Re_b$ is very important, not least because oceanographic flows are often characterised by very large values of $Re_b$.
-Furthermore, $K_\rho\equiv \nu \Gamma Re_b$, and there is ongoing controversy as to what (if any) dependence on the parameters $\overline{Ri}$, $Re_b$ and $Fr_T$ is exhibited by $\Gamma$~\cite{ivey:1991,shih:2005,maffioli:2016,salehipour:2016,mashayek:2017,gregg:2018,monismith:2018,garanaik:2019,portwood:2019}.
+Also, for the mixing ``grand challenge'', the parameter $Re_b$ is very important, not least because oceanographic flows are often characterised by very large values of $Re_b$ \cite{gargett:1984}.
+Furthermore, $K_\rho\equiv \nu \Gamma Re_b$, and there is ongoing controversy as to what (if any) is the dependence of $\Gamma$ on $\overline{Ri}$, $Re_b$ and $Fr_T$~\cite{ivey:1991,shih:2005,maffioli:2016,salehipour:2016,mashayek:2017,gregg:2018,monismith:2018,garanaik:2019,portwood:2019}.

 A further length scale which has attracted much interest is the so-called ``Thorpe'' scale~$L_T$.
-This scale is a purely geometric construct, calculated as the rms value of the notional displacement lengths required to re-sort a given density profile exhibiting a statically unstable overturning region into a monotonic, statically stable distribution.
-This scale may be thought of as being characteristic of the scale of the overturning, and hence in some way the intensity of the ensuing mixing.
-It has been a particularly attractive length scale to consider for observationalists working with data obtained from vertically-profiling instruments, as it can be straightforwardly constructed from a density profile, and so, dating at least to the pioneering work of \cite{dillon:1982}, there have been efforts to relate $L_T$ to other significant length scales.

-In particular, the ratio $R_{OT}= L_O/L_T$ has been proposed both as a measure of the ``age'' of a specific patch of turbulence, and also as a way to infer $\epsilon$, and hence mixing, using (for example) the Osborn model with fixed $\Gamma$.
+In particular, the ratio $R_{OT}= L_O/L_T$ has been proposed both as a measure of the ``age''\cite{dillon:1982} of a specific patch of turbulence, and also as a way to infer $\epsilon$, and hence mixing, using (for example) the Osborn model with fixed $\Gamma$.
 Unfortunately, it is clear that there are significant issues with this approach both from observational data and numerical simulation (e.g. \cite{mater:2015} and \cite{mashayek:2017_kh}).
 Nevertheless, it is clearly necessary to continue investigating whether and how the Thorpe scale can be related to scales (and processes) of dynamical significance.

 Just as it can be argued that the Osborn-Cox model is more inherently appealing as a model for mixing since it relies exclusively on properties of the structure of the density distribution, so too can an argument be presented that $L_O$ is not the most appropriate length scale to describe mixing, as it is determined by properties of the fluctuating velocity field rather than properties of the fluctuating density field.
 The natural analogous length scale is the so-called ``Ellison scale'' $L_E=\rho'_{rms} /\left | \partial \overline{\rho}/\partial z \right | $ where $\rho'_{rms}$ is the rms value of the density fluctuation away from $\overline{\rho}$, (naturally closely related to the density variance associated with the definition of $\chi$) and it is assumed that an appropriate characteristic value can be identified from the spatio-temporally varying density distribution.